- bacterial and viral infections

 - naturally occurring beneficial antioxidant levels

-- Astragalus, Burdock, Cat's Claw, Cleavers, Dandelion, Echinacea, Eleuthero, Milk Thistle, Olive Leaf, Pau D'Arco, Rosehips & Yea-Sacc 1026 Probiotic (live yeast culture)
+Astragalus, Burdock, Cat's Claw*, Cleavers, Dandelion, Echinacea, Eleuthero*, Milk Thistle, Olive Leaf, Pau D'Arco* & Rosehips (shells)

 - Supplements of any kind should be fed with caution to the pregnant or nursing mare so always seek veterinary advice.

-I went home in shock and put together these very herbs.
+I went home in shock and put together this blend.
 All I could think of was that I somehow had to give her the biggest blast of natural assistance that herbs could muster to kill those bugs and draw out the poison as best I could.
 The following morning I gave her a double handful and crossed everything.

 Two mornings later, Carmen's hoof was flat on the floor and she'd abscessed beautifully, straight out of her coronet band.
 I've never been so happy to see an abscess in my life!
 She walked out of her stable after her breakfast without a care in the world, albeit a bit limpy, but never looked back.

-Imagine, if I'd gone with my vet (which I nearly did as I was in such an emotional state, plus you kind of trust the professionals don't you), I'd have ended the life of a beautiful 8-year old girl who'd already been through enough of a horrible life.
+Imagine, if I'd gone with my vet (which I nearly did as I was in such a state, plus we kind of trust the professionals, don't we?), I'd have ended the life of a beautiful 7-year old girl who'd already been through enough of a horrible life.